Tomislav Nikolić: Political career

-Radical Party
+Serbian Radical Party

 Nikolić began his political career as vice-president of the People's Radical Party.
 Under his initiative, a fraction of the People's Radical Party merged with Vojislav Šešelj's Serbian National Renewal to form the Serbian Radical Party. Šešelj was elected president of the new party and Nikolić as vice-president.
 The party had been described by some as a Chetnik party oriented towards neo-fascism and striving for the territorial expansion of Serbia.
-The Chetniks were a World War II movement in Yugoslavia led by Draža Mihailović, who was accused of collaboration with the occupying forces and war crimes.
+The Chetniks were a World War II movement in Yugoslavia led by Draža Mihailović.
+While it was anti-Axis in its long-term goals and engaged in resistance activities for limited periods, it also engaged in tactical or selective collaboration with Axis forces during the war.
 In 1993, during the Bosnian War, Nikolić was proclaimed as Chetnik voivode by Šešelj in a ceremony on the Romanija Mountain.

 Nikolić has been a deputy in the National Assembly of Serbia since 1991, the only one elected continuously since that year.
 Under Slobodan Milošević and the Socialist Party of Serbia, he and Šešelj were sentenced to three months in prison which he served in Gnjilane.
 However, in March 1998, the Serbian Radical Party formed a coalition with the Socialist Party and he then became the vice-president of the Government of Serbia and, by the end of 1999, the vice-president of the government of the Federal Republic of Yugoslavia.

 In 2000, he began the first of several runs for the presidency of Serbia.
 In the FR Yugoslavia presidential election of 2000, he finished in third place behind Vojislav Koštunica and Slobodan Milošević.
 He then ran in the 2003 Serbian presidential election, in which garnered the most votes in the first round (46.23%), ahead of Dragoljub Mićunović, but the results were invalidated due to a low turnout of only 38.8%.
 Nikolić made yet another bid for the presidency in the 2004 presidential election.
 In the first round, he received 30.1% of the vote and Boris Tadić received 27.3%.
 In the second round held on 27 June, Nikolić lost to Tadić by 53.7% to 45.4%.
-On 23 February 2003, he became the deputy leader of the party after Vojislav Šešelj went voluntarily to the ICTY.
+On 23 February 2003, he became the party's deputy leader after Vojislav Šešelj went voluntarily to the ICTY.
 During his leadership of the party, Nikolić favoured pushing the party towards focusing on more economic and social issues such as poverty and unemployment, rather than militant nationalism.